By Scott Ross

 While racism is never entirely dead, certainly I never thought I’d see a return to such overt ugliness on a day-to-day basis, in my lifetime.
 The Presidency of Barack Obama has in some weird way allowed what had to be kept either silent, or behind firmly closed doors, a re-emergence into the sunlight.
 One has the feeling that all too many white, Christian Americans have been silently steaming for years, forced by law and politesse to swallow their fury at being unable to voice their xenophobia, and that all it took to overcome their reticence at expressing their contempt for everyone else — all that “political correctness” that frowned on their being able to call a spade a nigger — was the assumption to the Presidency by a man of color.

 The dilemma that faces L.B.
 Jones, in the unassailable person of the great Roscoe Lee Browne, is whether a man may stand up and be a man without being lynched.
 In a key moment, he recalls seeing a black picketer threatened by a white mob and running, to the jeering accompaniment of “Run, nigger, run!”
 Surely someone, someday, must refuse to run, and not be lynched.
 At the emotional climax of the movie, L.B. makes the conscious decision, remembering that taunt, to stop running… and discovers the fatal truth that reason does not prevail.
 His crime — his willingness, in divorcing his unfaithful wife (an act his racist white lawyer refers to as his “liberation”) to publicly air her prolonged affair with a white policeman — simply cannot be countenanced.
 What is done to L.B. is so revolting even the white cop (Anthony Zerbe) is sickened, and resolves to turn himself in.
 He is saved from this foolishness by L.B.’s own attorney (Lee J. Cobb), a prominent man haunted by his youthful affair with a young black woman.
-He is haunted, not by the affair itself, which to which he freely admits, but by the, for him, unconscionable fact that he had begun to see her as a person.
+He is troubled, not by the affair itself, to which he freely admits, but by the, for him, unconscionable fact that he had begun to see her as a person.

 That there is some retribution, directed at Zerbe’s partner (Arch Johnson) via the intervention of Yaphet Kotto’s Sonny Boy, and that it, like L.B.’s murder, goes unpunished, provides, if not comfort, at least a modicum of dramatic satisfaction.
 But it cannot mitigate the horror, particularly in the ironic light of Sonny Boy’s own, earlier, decision to bury the past.
 The present, however, is not so forgiving.
 That the movie begins and ends with Kotto’s unreadable face is telling.